A History of Jewellery

-The reason why we desire jewellery and wear it (and why we desire those who wear it!), and have always done so, are the things that have shaped the history of jewellery.
+The reason why we desire jewellery and wear it (and why we desire those who wear it!) are the things that have shaped the history of jewellery.
 These are the intangible things that successful jewellery makers have worked to capture, within each piece that they crafted.

 These desires have had such a strong influence on jewellery design and how and when we wore it, as we found out when we started investigating the history of jewellery.

 Jewellery demand and designs have been influenced by numerous things.